TheCarsonWest/TheCarsonWest.github.io/test/content/Reality of our world.md

 [APHG Home](./../aphg-home/)
+---
+params:
+	author: Carson West
-# Reality of our world
+title: Reality of our world
+---
 ## Africa
 there are cell phones in africa no way heres some cities that are in africa